mgit-at/arti/README.md

 ```
     <artefact-name>/<artefact-version>/
          <filename>
-         sha256sum
+         <filename>.checksum
     <artefact-name2>/<artefact-version2>/
          <filename2>
-         sha256sum
+         <filename2>.checksum
 ```

-The sha256sum will be generated on upload and checked when downloading.
+The checksum file will be generated on upload and checked when downloading.
+The checksum file contains a algorithm specifier and the hash value seperated by a ':`.
+For now the only supported checksum algorightm is SHA-256 which uses the identifier `sha256`.

 ## Configuration